wavemaker/docs/learn/react-native/wave-pulse.md

 It is necessary to close the application before scanning the QR code.
 :::

-3. Scan the QR code generated in the WavePulse web application.
-Alternatively, you can open the link provided under the QR code to launch the application in debug mode.
+3. Scan the QR code in WavePulse or use the link below it to launch the app in debug mode.
 4. Grant permission to connect the mobile application to the debugging session in WavePulse.

 <iframe width="560" height="315" src="https://www.loom.com/embed/955c51e160a64230bf594aa35b7f5039?sid=e33b7e13-99df-4249-844a-f67cde42cab8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>